LuxCoreRender/LuxCore/README.md

 ### LuxRays library

-LuxRays is the part of LuxCoreRender dedicated to accelerate the ray intersection process by using CPUs or GPUs.
+LuxRays is the part of LuxCoreRender dedicated to accelerate the ray intersection process by using CPUs and/or GPUs.
+LuxRays provides an device abstraction layer over various API like OpenCL, CUDA, CUDA+Optix, etc.

 If you don't have any specific interest in the ray/triangle intersection topic or internal LuxCoreRender development, you can safely ignore this library.